jbiatek/BSGRulebook/dynamic.md

 It might be a good idea to remind all players of the following:

 <ul>
+  <li class="nosympathizer">If there are 4 or 6 players, revealed Cylons may draw 3 cards at the start of their turn instead of 2.</li>
   <li>When choosing a character to send to Sickbay or the Brig, you must choose someone who can actually be moved there if possible.</li>
   <li>Cylon players can choose to ignore effects on Crisis cards.</li>
   <li>Centurions don't "push" each other on the Boarding Party track, more than one can occupy the same space.</li>